Athlete (band): Development with subsequent releases (2007–2009)

 On 10 June 2007, it was announced that the title of their third album would be Beyond the Neighbourhood.
 The album was recorded by the band themselves in their own studio, and mixed by Ben Allen and Michael Brauer, who had worked on Tourist.
 Released on 3 September 2007, Beyond the Neighbourhood was a self-produced collection of low-key songs, viewed as a disappointment by some, and an interesting sidestep by others.
 Jonny Pilcher contributed additional guitar on 7 tracks.
 Pilcher then played live with the band on the subsequent tour.
 It entered at No. 5 on the UK album chart.
-Singles included Beach Boys-influenced "Hurricane", charting disappointingly at number 31, also "Tokyo" which missed the Top 100 (number 198) and "The Outsiders EP", which didn't chart at all.
+Singles included Beach Boys-influenced "Hurricane", charting disappointingly at number 31, also "Tokyo" which missed the Top 100 (number 198) and "The Outsiders EP", which did not chart at all.

 They embarked on tours of the UK in late 2007 and early 2008 in support of the album.
 They also played during the 2008 TT motorcycle racing festival on the Isle of Man.

 Black Swan is the fourth studio album produced by the band.
 Athlete recorded this album while temporarily unsigned.
 American producer Tom Rothrock collaborated with the group long distance after hearing only a few acoustic demos.
 In April they announced a 29 date tour of the UK to promote their new album.
 The tour took place throughout June and July.
 On 2 June 2009 it was announced that the band had parted ways with Parlophone Records and signed up with Fiction Records, who released "Black Swan" on 24 August 2009.
 The first single from the album "Superhuman Touch" was released on 17 August 2009, entering the UK charts at No. 74, climbing to No. 71 a week later.
 On 12 June 2009, Athlete released the song "Summer Sun" as a free download for email-subscribers.
 The song is not included in the track listing confirmed by band member Carey Willetts, and is likely to be considered as a b-side from the upcoming album.
 The first single to be released in America is "The Getaway".
 On 9 November 2009, Athlete released "Black Swan Song" as a single.